Ismail Smith-Wade-El

-Ismail "Izzy" Smith-Wade-El is an American politician serving as a member of the Pennsylvania House of Representatives for the 49th district.
+Ismail "Izzy" Smith-Wade-El (born 1989 or 1990) is an American politician serving as a member of the Pennsylvania House of Representatives for the 49th district.
 Elected in November 2022, he assumed office on December 1, 2022.

 Early life and education

 Smith-Wade-El was born and raised in Lancaster, Pennsylvania.
+He is the son of Dr. Rita Smith-Wade-El (1948-2018), a professor of psychology and African-American studies at Millersville University.
 He earned a Bachelor of Arts degree in theatre and anthropology from Carnegie Mellon University in 2014.

 Career

 Smith-Wade-El served as a member of the Lancaster City Council from 2017 until his resignation in 2022 following his election to the Pennsylvania House of Representatives.
 He also worked as a program specialist at the Lancaster County Homeless Coalition.
-Smith-Wade-El was elected to the Pennsylvania House of Representatives in November 2022.
+Smith-Wade-El was elected to the Pennsylvania House of Representatives in November 2022, becoming the first black and first LGBTQ representative for the 49th district.

+Personal life

+Smith-Wade-El is Catholic, nonbinary, and identifies as queer.